7 Ways to Avoid Meltdowns

 3. Food and water

 Always make sure your children are hydrated and not hungry when you head to the mall or to visit a friend.
-If you’re going to be 3_Food_and_Waterout for an extended period of time bring water and sugarless snacks.
+If you’re going to be out for an extended period of time bring water and sugarless snacks.
 I really believe sugar is a real brat maker.
 If you want to give sweet snacks, give berries.
 Note: cereal when metabolized is mainly sugar including the sugar that’s mixed in with the grains (just look on the box).

 While on a cruise, I did some serious family watching and I noticed the ill-behaved children (they stick out) acted up in the buffet lines suggesting they were hungry and needed to have eaten earlier.